A completely free application for testing your knowledge on Linux. Disclaimer: developed by repository owner

 ### Advanced Networking

-you see there is a device called 'lo'.
+When you run ip a you see there is a device called 'lo'.
 What is it and why do we need it?

-command does?
+What the traceroute command does?
 How does it works?

 Another common way to task this questions is "what part of the tcp header does traceroute modify?"